1. Overview of the Hawk Computer

 word byte

-An attempt to set the least significant bit of pc to 1 will cause a bus trap with the reason code in TMA set to 01.
+An attempt to set the least significant bit of pc to 1 will cause a bus trap (see Chapter 13) with the cause code in the trap memory address register (see Section 1.3.4.3) set to 01.

 1.3.3.
 Coprocessor Status Register

 Some systems may have up to seven coprocessors.
-Interface with these is through two instructions, COGET and COSET.
-These allow transfer of data between the CPU and any of 16 coprocessor registers.
-Coprocessor register zero (COSTAT) is shared by all coprocessors and may be thought of as part of the CPU, but if no coprocessors are present, the coprocessor interface instructions may be ununimplemented.
+Interface with these is through two instructions, COGET and COSET (see Section 11.4) to transfer data between the CPU and any of up to 15 registers in each coprocessor.
+If no coprocessors are present, the coprocessor interface instructions may be ununimplemented.
+Coprocessor register zero (COSTAT) is shared by all coprocessors and may be thought of as part of the CPU.
 This register indicates which, if any, of the coprocessors is currently active and it sets options for the active coprocessor.
-Typical coprocessors might support floating-point or cryptographic operations.
+Typical coprocessors might support floating-point arithmetic (see Chapter 15) or cryptographic operations.

 31302928 27262524 23222120 19181716 15141312 11100908 07060504 03020100